 - Simply click Next till Finish in the pop-up Extend Volume Wizard windows.

-Unlike diskpart command, Disk Management cannot extend C drive after deleting D if D is a Logical drive.
-Remind again, do not delete D if you installed programs or any Windows services in it.
-Otherwise, the programs/services will stop working even if you move all files to other partition.
+Unlike diskpart command, Disk Management cannot extend C drive even after deleting D if D is a Logical drive.

 3. How to extend Windows 10 volume with free partition editor

-- Support shrinking and extending both NTFS and FAT32 partitions.
+- It is able to shrink and extend both NTFS and FAT32 partitions.

-- Make Unallocated space on either left or right while shrinking partition.
+- It can make Unallocated space on either left or right while shrinking partition.

-- Extend partition with either contiguous Unallocated space in 1 step.
+- It can extend partition with either contiguous Unallocated space in 1 step.

-- Move and extend Unallocated space to any nonadjacent partition on the same disk.
+- It can move and extend Unallocated space to any nonadjacent partition on the same disk.

-There are many free and commercial partition extender for Windows 10 laptop/desktop.
-But better than other software, NIUBI Partition Editor has unique 1-Second Rollback, Cancel-at-well and Virtual Mode technologies to protect system and data.
-It is 30% to 300% faster because of its advanced file-moving algorithm.
-It has free edition for Windows 10/8/7/Vista/XP (32/64 bit) home users.
-(Free edition is the same with professional edition except lacking of 1-Second Rollback and bootable media builder.)
+Better than other tools, NIUBI Partition Editor has unique 1-Second Rollback, Cancel-at-well and Virtual Mode technologies to protect system and data.
+In addition, it is 30% to 300% faster because of its advanced file-moving algorithm.
+It has free edition for Windows 11/10/8/7/Vista/XP (32/64 bit) home users.

-Download this program, you'll see the main window with disk partition structure and other information on the right, available operations are listed on the left and by right clicking.
+Download this free tool, you'll see the main window with disk partition structure and other information on the right, available operations are listed on the left and by right clicking.

-Steps to extend volume in Windows 10 laptop/desktop with NIUBI:
+Steps to extend volume in Windows 10 computer without losing data: